UNEXPECTED AND LIFE-CHANGING BENEFITS OF MINIMALISM

 A decluttered space is more inviting, more relaxing and calmer to be in.
 There is plenty of research to show the negative effects of clutter on our body and brain.

 Less to do in my diary and in looking after my home bought about more ease.
 I created more free time, instead of rushing between A to B and catching up on housework and laundry in between.
-This free time meant I had more ease, was more laid back and relaxed, calmer and ready to go with the flow of the day, whatever that day might throw at me.

-I wasn’t stretched as tight as an elastic band ready to snap when life pulled just that little bit harder.
-My husband and kids said I was more fun, more positive and more present, instead of that shouty, tired mum that just wanted to get her kids into bed so she could drop into bed herself.
+My husband and kids said I was more fun, more positive and more present, instead of that shouty, tired parent that just wanted to get her kids into bed so she could drop into bed herself.

-With more ease in my life and in myself as a person, I leant into the feeling of freedom.
-I was no longer tied to my overstretched self and overstuffed schedule and brain.
-I could do things on a whim, try out experiences, seize opportunities.
+I could do things on a whim, explore experiences, seize opportunities.
 I was feeling more positive and up for a challenge and ready to give things a go, instead of feeling unsettled, upset, tired and worn down.
-I gave myself latitude and flexibility to go with the flow and it made me happier, more confident and free of being tied to stuff.

 Maybe you feel tied to your home, your responsibilities, worries, debt and more?
 Life certainly comes with its fair share of worries, but it comes with joy and happiness too.
 Freedom helps you find and make the most of these.

 The minimalist lifestyle gifts you more direction.
-Are you living on auto-pilot and going through the motions, or are you living a life that’s full of what you really want or is it just cluttered by stuff from the outside world?
-More time, space, ease and freedom helps you find more direction and listen to your heart and the inner you, not just your external environment.
+Are you living on auto-pilot and going through the motions.
+Are you living a life that’s full of what you REALLY want or is it just cluttered by stuff from the outside world?

-I decluttered my kitchen and created space on my countertops, drawers and cupboards.
 This means I can easily find utensils and cookware, I can prepare food on the worksurface and it’s easy to clean afterwards.
-I have a more organised and tidy fridge, freezer and stock cupboards, filled with food that we eat regularly and doesn’t sit there unused past its expiry date.
+I have a more organised and tidy fridge, freezer and stock cupboards, filled with food that we eat regularly and doesn’t sit there forgotten about or pushed to the back.
+Less wasted food, less wasted money.

 I can quickly and easily put ingredients together to cook healthy meals and snacks and know exactly what I’m running low on when I’m planning my next weekly shop.
 Minimalism has helped put the joy and fun back into my cooking and we eat more healthily too.